gr0uch/simulacra/README.md

 The bindings work recursively on objects, which provides a simple way to build complex user interfaces.
 For example, assigning `data.details = { size: [1, 2, 3], vendor: 'X' }` will create the element for `details` and the child elements corresponding to its fields (`size`, `vendor`, etc), and remove the previous element if it existed.
 The new object also has bindings, so `data.details.size.push(4)` will create a new element corresponding to that value.

-All bound values are arrays internally, which will be mapped to elements.
+All values that are bound to non-parent elements are arrays internally, which will be mapped to elements.
 For example, a list of things may be modelled as an array of objects: `[ {...}, {...}, {...} ]`.
 The arrays which are bound also have instance-specific methods for efficient DOM manipulation, i.e. `array.splice(2, 0, { ... })` will insert a new element at index `2` without touching the other elements.

 What Simulacra.js does is capture the intent of the state change, so it is important to use the correct semantics.
 Using `data.details = { ... }` is different from `Object.assign(data.details, { ... })`, the former will assume that the entire object changed and remove and append a new element, while the latter will re-use the same element and check the differences in the key values.
 For arrays, it is almost always more efficient to use the proper array mutator methods (`push`, `splice`, `pop`, etc).
 This is also important for implementing animations, since it determines whether elements are created, updated, or removed.